bmuskalla/bmuskalla.github.io/content/blog/2009-11-16-eclipse-rap-1-3-m3-hits-the-road.md.md

 Display#disposeExec that are executed once the session dies.

-I hope you all enjoy the new milestone and give as feedback as fast as possible, API and feature freeze  is approaching 😉
+I hope you all enjoy the new milestone and give as feedback as fast as possible, API and feature freeze  is approaching 😉[^footnote]

+[^footnote]: Originally published on [EclipseSource Blog](https://eclipsesource.com/blogs/2009/11/16/eclipse-rap-1-3-m3-hits-the-road/)